rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 ### 1. View All Recipes

 **User:** Any user (Aki, Teija, Pekka)

-**Trigger:** User opens the homepage or clicks the "All Recipes" menu
+**Trigger:** User opens the homepage or clicks the "Home" menu on other pages

 **Process:**
 - The system sends a `GET /api/recipes` request to the backend.
 - All available recipes are retrieved from the database.
-- The recipes are displayed as a list or card view.
+- The recipes are displayed as a card view.
-- The user can scroll through the list and click on one to view more details.
+- The user can scroll through the recipes and click on one and view more details.

 **Outcome:**
 - The user sees all existing recipes and can choose one to explore further.

---
-### 2.
+### 2. Add a New Recipe

 **User:** Any user (Aki, Teija, Pekka)

 **Trigger:**

 **Process:**